Dolomedes scriptus

 Appearance

-Large with pale base coloration.
+Large spider with pale brown base coloration.
 Legs bear lighter-colored stripes.
 Each side of the body has a distinct longitudinal stripe running its length.
 Females reach over 6 cm in legspan, making them among the largest spiders in eastern North America.
 Males are smaller.
-The overall build is with long, laterally extended legs typical of the .
+The overall build is robust with long, laterally extended legs typical of the .

 Habitat